braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/scripttag_web_sdk_integration.md

 ## How does the Braze Web SDK get installed onto my Shopify store?

 ### No pre-existing Web SDK implementation

 [Shopify ScriptTag](https://shopify.dev/api/admin-rest/2021-10/resources/scripttag#top) is a remote JavaScript code loaded into the pages of your store or the order status page of checkout.
 When a store page is loaded, Shopify will check to see if any script tags need to be loaded to the site page.
 Within the process, the Braze Web SDK scripts will be loaded onto your Shopify store site directly.

 From the event selector within the Shopify setup wizard, the events denoted with an asterisk (&#42;) are supported by the Web SDK.
 If you select these events and/or include in-browser messaging, Braze will determine that the Web SDK implementation via Shopify ScriptTag will be added to your Shopify store as part of your setup.

 After you install Braze's Shopify app, you'll be redirected back into Braze.
 Once successfully installed, you'll then see the Shopify configuration page.

-### What if I already have the Web SDK or Google Tag Manager enabled on my Shopify store?
+### What if I already have the Web SDK or Google Tag Manager enabled on my Shopify store? {#existing}

 If you already have the Web SDK installed on your Shopify store, you can still proceed with setting up the Shopify ScriptTag within the onboarding process.
 During the installation process, Braze will check if there are instances of the Web SDK already available on your Shopify store.